imacrayon/alpine-ajax/docs/examples/progress-bar.md

 </form>
 ```

 Note that the form is assigned `id="jobs"`.
-When the form is submitted, it is then replaced with a new `<div>` that reloads itself every 600ms:
+When the form is submitted, it is replaced with a new `<div>` that reloads itself every 600ms:

 ```html
 <div id="jobs" x-init="setTimeout(() => $ajax('/jobs/1'), 600)">